 Today, there are a wide range of Puebloan structures still evident at Hovenweep National Monument, the main ones of which are a set of square towers.
 Beyond these there are also circular towers and what may have been ceremonial sites known as kivas as well as dwellings.

 The level of detail cannot fail to impress upon visitors the skill of the builders.
-A visit to Hovenweep National Monument starts at the visitor center and there are many ways to see the site, including several hiking trails.
+A visit to Hovenweep National Monument starts at the visitor centre and there are many ways to see the site, including several hiking trails.
 Be aware that summertime at Hovenweep can get very hot, so wear appropriate clothing and comfortable shoes.